vipulnaik/diet-exercise-health/profile-information/cognitive-exercise/human-benchmark-typing-exercise-with-history.md

   on 2024-11-20.

 * 2025-02-18: 100 wpm moving average, placing me at the 94.12th
   percentile.
-NOt much has changed qualitatively since the last update on 2025-01-16.
+Not much has changed qualitatively since the last update on 2025-01-16.

+* 2025-04-23: 102 wpm moving average, placing me at the 97.15th
+  percentile.
+I feel like I'm getting a bit more of the hang of what it takes to get a high score (110 or higher), and what sorts of flustering cause me to get a score in the 90s, but I don't have a consistent way of applying the insight to always get a high score.